bppwrite/bppwrite.github.io/content/education/musical-theater-camp/index.md

 +++

 * Ages 9 - 16
-* July 9 - July 29, 2018
+* July 8 - July 26, 2019 Performances July 26 and 27 at 7pm
 * Monday - Friday; 9am - 4pm, $395
-* Performances July 27 & 28 @ 7:30pm, July 29 @ 2pm
 * [Register today!](http://services.bloomington.ivytech.edu/cll_local/cll_registration_form.html)
 * [Email education@newplays.org for more info.](mailto:education@newplays.org)

-Each year, students work with BPP professionals to write and produce an exciting new musical starring them!
-Over the course of this three week camp, students will learn the skills needed to produce and perform musical theatre, culminating in a series of full performances for the general public.
+Campers will work with BPP professionals to write and produce an exciting new musical starring them!
+Students will start by learning about - and singing songs from - popular Broadway musicals.
+They'll train as actors, singers, dancers, playwrights, and designers as they learn every element that goes into putting on a show.
+Over the course of this three week camp, students will gain the skills needed to create and perform a show, culminating in a series of performances of their original musical for the general public.

-BPP's Musical Theatre Camp provides an intensive, summer stock experience.
-A rigorous rehearsal schedule and collaboration with theatre professionals give campers an exciting window into the demands and rewards of a life in theatre.
+(Please note that backstage opportunities are available for kids who want to learn about costume/makeup design, lighting, and stage managing.)